mike-koch/Mods-for-HESK/README.md

  - New additions, including new minor features, without breaking backward compatibility, or updates to patch versions of HESK bumps the minor (and resets the patch)
  - Bug fixes and misc minor changes bumps the patch

-For more information on SemVer, please visit http://semver.org.

 ## Credits
  - Mike Koch - Creator of Mods for HESK
  - Klemen Stirn - Creator of HESK